-This condition is that one must believe and receive Jesus as their Lord and Savior, accepting that Jesus paid the price for sin and took that wrath for us.
+This condition is that one must repent of their sins and wrongs, believe and receive Jesus as their Lord and Savior, accepting that Jesus paid the price for sin and took that wrath for us.
 Essentially, justice was served and Jesus did the time for us, but we have to accept this.

 Think of it this way: You go to dinner with a friend and they offer to pay for your meal as a blessing to you.
 When the server comes with the check, you both find it was split into two, so your friend just gives you money to put toward your check instead.
 Your friend holds out the money, but you don’t take it.
 The server comes, takes both receipt folders, but comes back and says to you, “You did not pay.
 You have to pay for this.”
 You did not accept your friend’s payment for your meal, so you have to pay.